Espresso. Granita. The Catholic Church. Scooters. Lemons. Oranges. Bellisima.

 Catania is totally Sicily.
 It’s raw and it’s rough.
 Sicilians are a little tougher, they are intense, but can be very nice at the same time.
-They might look at you like who are you and what are you doing here.
 If there is still a big mafia influence we didn’t see it, no need to worry about that anymore it seems.
 There are flee markets, where immigrants sell bootleg clothes, or just thrift items.
 People drive not dangerous but without a real order.
 It’s not your typical tourist place.
 I heard the monastery is nice, we didn’t make it because we were busy with other things.
 The beaches have little walk ways, and are nice in the summer.
 And you must go to Mt.
 Etna, another one we didn’t get to.
 Overall Catania is a real place with real people.
 So if that is your thing, then it’s a really cool unique place.

 Where to eat:

 People go out later in Sicily, it’s always better to go earlier if you think it will be a crowded day.

 Tratorria La Norma – This was our hosts favorite place.
 They knew him well when we went, and the people were so nice!
 They are a bit more relaxed again when it comes to ordering courses.
 But the portions are not huge, they are just enough so get a little of everything, it’s fresh and simple.
 Their table wine is very good, it comes a bit cold and is super fresh, and so is the olive oil.
 Also my favorite dessert was here.
 Just a simple lemon cake and almond and pistachio semifreddo.
 And they gave us the most amazing homemade coffee liquor at the end of our meal.